+Occupied Property Lines of

+Occupied Buildings Buildings on Abutting

-Occupied Buildings on Participating Landowner Property Occupied Buildings on Abutting Property Property Lines of Abutting Property and Utility Lines Public Roads 0 1.5 1.1 1.5
+on Participating Abutting Property and Public

+Landowner Property Property Utility Lines Roads

+0 1.5 1.1 1.5

 - (a) Small wind energy systems must meet all setbacks for principal structures for the zoning district in which the system is located. - (b) Guy wires used to support the tower are exempt from the small wind energy system setback requirements but shall be located on the same lot as the tower. - (2) Tower.
 The maximum tower height shall be restricted to 35 feet above the tree canopy within 300 feet of the small wind energy system.
 In no situation shall the tower height exceed 150 feet. - (3) Sound level.
 The small wind energy system shall not exceed 60 decibels using the A scale (dBA), as measured at the site property line, except during short-term events such as severe windstorms and utility outages.